Compiler Services: Processing SyntaxTree

 --------------------

-type SynModuleOrNamespace = | SynModuleOrNamespace of longId: LongIdent * isRecursive: bool * kind: SynModuleOrNamespaceKind * decls: SynModuleDecl list * xmlDoc: PreXmlDoc * attribs: SynAttributes * accessibility: SynAccess option * range: range * trivia: SynModuleOrNamespaceTrivia member Range: range
+type SynModuleOrNamespace = | SynModuleOrNamespace of longId: LongIdent * isRecursive: bool * kind: SynModuleOrNamespaceKind * decls: SynModuleDecl list * xmlDoc: PreXmlDoc * attribs: SynAttributes * accessibility: SynAccess option * range: range * trivia: SynModuleOrNamespaceTrivia member Range: range with get

 <summary> Represents the definition of a module or namespace </summary>